Frequently Asked Questions

 Answer:

-Yes.
-We were concerned to evaluate alcohol gels that have a high content of ethanol (>60%) and are commonly used in hospitals and elsewhere.
-Further evaluation is underway.
-It appears that inhalation of the vapor from ethanol hand gel does cause elevated EtG and EtS levels.
+Yes, it appears that inhalation of the vapor from ethanol based hand gel can cause elevated EtG and EtS levels.
 These levels can be surprisingly high.

 Question?